arnetheduck/nlvm/README.md

 * majority of the nim standard library (the rest can be fixed easily - requires upstream changes however)

-In terms of features, most things work just fine:
-* overflow, bounds and other checks (usually faster than `nim-via-c`)
-* `importc` for interfacing with `C` (and other language) libraries
-* `setjmp`-based exception handling - dwarf ("zero-cost") is possible but not implemented
-* same standard library and test suite used

-Compared to upstream, NLVM:
-* does not generate C code - see notes below
-* has native debug support that works with GDB

 How you could contribute:

 * work on making [skipped-tests.txt](skipped-tests.txt) smaller
 * improve platform support (`osx` and `windows` should be easy, `arm` would be nice)